MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 - Create two virtual switches - one for compute and one for storage
 - Skip virtual switch creation

 Not all virtual switch options are supported and enabled for all deployments.
-This is dependent on the networking configuration that you specify in the wizard.
+This is dependent on your networking configuration.
 The following table shows which virtual switch configurations are supported and enabled for various network adapter configurations:

 | Option | 1-2 adapters | 3+ adapters | teamed adapters |
 | ------------- | --------- | -------- | --------- |